Mary Caroline Campbell

 - At the time of her death Mary Caroline Campbell was living in San Antonio, Bexar County, Texas, at 1609 West Woodlawn.

 - Mary Caroline Campbell died on 19 June 1955 at age 83 in San Antonio, Bexar County, Texas, at Robert B. Green Hospital never having married. .
 Informant was Bessie Wood.

-- She was buried at Lakeview Cemetery in Galveston, Texas.
+- She was interred at Lakeview Cemetery, Galveston, Texas.